 A Resource for You

 Are you looking for a tool to help plan and track effective, rigorous instructional practices?
-Educators use the Rigor Relevance Framework® to develop both instruction and assessment, to select strategies for differentiating instruction, and to facilitate higher achievement goals.
+Educators use the Rigor Relevance Framework® to develop both instruction and assessment, to select strategies for differentiating instruction for ELL students, and to facilitate higher achievement goals.